Junior firearm licences

 Junior (supervised category A or A and B)

-To be considered for a junior firearm licence (supervised category A or A and B) the junior must submit a completed application form endorsed by a parent or guardian and successfully complete the relevant Victorian Firearm Safety Course.
+To be considered for a junior firearm licence (supervised category A or A and B) the junior must submit a completed application form endorsed by a person with parental responsibility and successfully complete the relevant Victorian Firearm Safety Course.

 Junior (supervised category C – clay target shooting)

-To be considered for a junior firearm licence (supervised category C – clay target shooting) the junior must submit a completed application form endorsed by a parent or guardian and:
+To be considered for a junior firearm licence (supervised category C – clay target shooting) the junior must submit a completed application form endorsed by a person with parental responsibility and:

 Juniors will be limited to participating in clay target shooting at an approved shooting range.